Ministry of Foreign Affairs (Thailand): Reorganization

 After the Revolution of 1932, the ministry came under civilian control and the minister was made a member of the constitutional government of Siam.
-The first minister under this new system was Phraya Sri Visarn Vacha.
+The first minister under this new system was Phraya Srivisanvaja.

-See more at: Foreign relations of Thailand
+In 1992, the ministry office was moved to Si Ayutthaya Road, Thung Phaya Thai Subdistrict, Ratchathewi District, Bangkok in the area that used to be the headquarter of Southeast Asia Treaty Organization (SEATO), the Ministry also has an office building of the Department of Consular Affairs at Chaeng Watthana Road.

 Operations

 The MFA budget for FY2019 is 9,197.3 million baht.